OlivierBlanvillain/master-thesis/content.md

 ### A Uniform Interface

-We begin our discussion by the definition of an interface for asynchronous transports.
+We begin our discussion by the definition of an interface for asynchronous transports, presented in #transportInterface.
 This interface aims at *transparently* modeling the different underlying technologies, meaning that is simply delegates tasks to the actual implementation, without adding new functionalities.

 \transportInterface